mjuric/conda-lsst/README.md

 # Tell conda where the channel we'll be uploading to is
 conda config --add channels http://eupsforge.net/conda/dev

-# Build conda packages for LSST codes (the recipes will be stored in recipes/generated subdirectory)
+# Build conda packages for LSST codes (the recipes will be stored in the `recipes` subdirectory)
 conda lsst make-recipes build:b1852 lsst_distrib lsst_sims --build

 # Upload to the 'dev' channel